Imin Yeh

 contributor

-XJohanna Poethig
+Johanna Poethig

 Johanna Poethig’s work crosses public and private realms.
 She studied at Jose Abad Santos Memorial City (JASMS) in Quezon City; the University of California, Santa Cruz; and got her M.F.A. at Mills College.
 She has exhibited her paintings, sculpture, public art works, murals, installations and video internationally.
 Poethig works with other artists, architects, planners, curators and communities on social and artistic interventions in our shared spaces.
 She produces and participates in performance events that mix feminism, global politics, cabaret, experimental music and video.
 Poethig is a professor at the Visual and Public Art department at California State University, Monterey Bay.
 She grew up in the Philippines and lives in Oakland, California.